fteem/old_blog/_posts/2016-01-19-reactive-programming-rxruby.md

 Reactive Programming is a relatively new and interesting programming paradigm that has picked up quite a bit of popularity lately.
-Out of curiosity, I did a bit of reasearch over the weekend.
+Out of curiosity, I did a bit of research over the weekend.
 In this blog post I will summarize what I learned and try to explain what RP to any novice out there.
 Also, I show you how to use the Reactive Extensions for Ruby.
 Let's dive in!